Teaching

 CU Boulder is an incomparable place to learn about the challenges and possibilities for sustainable futures.
 Raised by two teachers, Prof. Pezzullo values classrooms as opportunities to discover, reflect, and engage timely topics through improving critical thinking and communication (both oral and written).
-Grounded in rhetoric and cultural studies, her primary areas of expertise include climate and environmental justice, environmental communication, social movements, and tourism.
+With interdisciplinary training, her primary areas of expertise include climate and environmental justice, environmental communication, social movements, and tourism.

 Undergraduate Courses Taught: